picosh/docs/posts/pgs.md

 ssh pgs.sh help
 ```

-Having said that, we do want to demonstrate the power of pgs.sh by discussing
+Having said that, we do want to demonstrate the power of `pgs` by discussing
 design goals.
 All of our SSH commands are safe-by-default.
 Meaning, they never
 mutate server state by default.
 This provides users an opportunity to experiment
 with our commands to see how they work.
 In order to actually trigger server